ni/systemlink-operations-handbook/handbook/data-stores/mongodb.md

 If you have not setup an Atlas cluster before, refer to [Getting started with Atlas](https://docs.atlas.mongodb.com/getting-started/).
 Refer to [Setup Atlas Connectivity](https://docs.mongodb.com/guides/cloud/connectionstring/) for steps to obtain a connection string.

 !!! note
-    In the sample connection string provided by Atlas you will need to replace the instance of `myFirstDatabase` with `admin`.
+    In the sample connection string provided by Atlas you will need to remove the instance of `/myFirstDatabase?retryWrites=true&w=majority`.
 For example:

     ```url
     mongodb+srv://<username>:<password>@<cluster>/myFirstDatabase?retryWrites=true&w=majority